-The accreditation program for bachelor's degrees in biochemistry and molecular biology (BMB) constitutes a powerful vehicle by which the ASBMB can:
+The accreditation program for bachelor's degrees in biochemistry and molecular biology1 (BMB) constitutes a powerful vehicle by which the ASBMB can:

-- actively and visibly promote excellence and innovation in undergraduate BMB education. - connect with and recruit aspiring biochemists and molecular biologists on a nationwide scale. - raise the profile and enhance the relevance of our society among STEM educators. - raise the profile and relevance of our society in the private sector, where employers are often frustrated by the heterogeneity in knowledge and skills exhibited by graduates of different BMB programs.
+- actively and visibly promote excellence and innovation in undergraduate BMB education. - support assessment of learning in the discipline - connect with and recruit aspiring biochemists and molecular biologists on a nationwide scale. - raise the profile and enhance the relevance of our society among STEM educators. - raise the profile and relevance of our society in the private sector, where employers are often frustrated by the heterogeneity in knowledge and skills exhibited by graduates of different BMB programs.

-For students, receipt of a certified degree affirms to prospective graduate and professional schools or potential employers that the recipient has:
+For students,

-- matriculated through a program whose curriculum and infrastructure meet the basic expectations of the ASBMB, and - demonstrated a grasp of fundamental concepts and critical reasoning skills on the ASBMB evaluation instrument.
-Certification provides students graduating from diverse programs an opportunity to demonstrate their competitiveness with peers from across the nation.
+- receipt of a degree from an ASBMB-accredited program affirms to prospective graduate and professional schools or potential employers that the recipient has matriculated through a program whose curriculum and infrastructure meet the basic expectations of the ASBMB, and - earning certification of proficiency through the ASBMB exam demonstrates a grasp of fundamental concepts and critical reasoning skills on the ASBMB evaluation instrument.
+A high exam score provides students graduating from diverse programs an opportunity to demonstrate their competitiveness with peers from across the nation.
+Students who exhibit exceptional performance on the assessment instrument will be recognized as having achieved mastery of BMB core concepts and skills.